shannonlabumn/shannonlabumn.github.io/pastmembers.md

 </figure>

-Sophia Fitcollins is currently an undergraduate student working towards her B.S. in Plant Science with a minor in Architecture.
-She assists with greenhouse maintenance as well as mixing media and transplanting.
+Sophia Fitcollins was an undergraduate research assistant and graduated in 2020 with a B.S. in Plant Science with a minor in Architecture.
+She assisted with greenhouse maintenance as well as mixing media and transplanting.
 In her spare time Sophy likes to learn new languages and read books.</p>
  <br/>
  <br/>
  <br/>